 Artificial Light

-Selecting paint colors that complement your artificial light sources will create an attractive and balanced appearance in your hallway.
+Selecting paint colors that complement your artificial light sources will create a balanced appearance in your hallway.

-A general guideline is to choose warm-toned paint colors for areas with warm lighting, such as incandescent or halogen bulbs, and cool-toned colors for spaces with cooler, energy-efficient LED or fluorescent lights.
+You’ll want warm-toned paint colors for areas with warm lighting, such as incandescent or halogen bulbs.
+Then you should choose cool-toned colors for spaces with cooler, energy-efficient LED or fluorescent lights.

-Remember to take note of the position of your light fixtures, as the direction of the light can create shadows and influence how the paint color appears.
+The direction of the artificial light can create shadows and influence how the paint color appears too so you should test out samples.

-For example, lights that illuminate from above may highlight the ceiling and upper part of walls, while floor lamps will cast light on the lower part of walls.
+You’ll see how lights that illuminate from above highlight the ceiling and upper part of walls.
+Alternatively, floor lamps will cast light on the lower part of walls changing the appearance of your paint color as well.

 Color Theory for Dark Hallways